sebastiandevops/sebastiandevops.github.io/_posts/2023-04-23-rofi-cheat-sheets.md

   <img src="/img/posts/2023-04-23-rofi-cheat-sheets/2023-04-23_06-30.png">
 </div>

 <p>In conclusion, the cheat script and the Rofi menu provide a simple and convenient way to search for programming-related information on cheat.sh, with the option to customize the appearance of the menu and the terminal window.
-The cheat script can be easily integrated into your workflow and adapted to your needs.</p>
+The cheat script can be easily integrated into your workflow and adapted to your needs.
+Additionally, you can map a keybind to quickly access the cheat Rofi menu according to your window manager or desktop environment, making it even more efficient to use.</p>

 <p>The scripts used in this tutorial can be found in the <a href="https://github.com/sebastiandevops/.awesomedotfiles">dotfiles</a> repository on GitHub, along with other configuration files for various tools and applications.</p>